nikkimay09/Pull-Up---Find-Events-near-you/README.md

 * User will be able to post a story that stays for 24 hours
 * User is notified when their photo is liked or they are followed
-* User is notified when their photo is liked or they are followed
 * User should be able to choose the category of the event they want to attend